mphowardlab/mphowardlab.github.io/research/index.md

    flip=true
 %}
-Due to their small sizes, nanocrystals have remarkable properties that make them promising components of advanced sensors and photocatalytic devices.
+Due to their small sizes, nanocrystals have remarkable properties that make them promising components of advanced sensors.
 The properties of individual nanocrystals can be enhanced and controlled by assembling them into larger ordered superlattices; however, there are limited scalable strategies for fabricating superlattices with low defect rates.